microsoft/onnxruntime/onnxruntime/python/tools/transformers/models/llama/README.md

 ### Option 3: from [Hugging Face Optimum](https://github.com/huggingface/optimum)

-Note that this will produce two ONNX models whereas the above two options produce one ONNX model.
+Note that this may produce two ONNX models with older Optimum versions.
+The above two options produce one ONNX model and installing Optimum from source will now produce one ONNX model.

 First, log into the Hugging Face CLI in your terminal: